Summary Trial under CrPC

 Purushottam Sabra v.
 State of Orissa, 1992

-The court declared, that an accused can’t be convicted and sentenced by a magistrate just because he or she pleads guilty and the prosecution report doesn’t really offer any offenses committed by the accused under any legislation.
+The court declared, that an accused can’t be convicted and sentenced by a magistrate just because he or she pleads guilty and the prosecution report doesn’t offer any offenses committed by the accused under any legislation.

 Plead not guilty